-The assessment amounts are based on the Grand List value of a property.
+The Benefit Assessment amounts are based on the Grand List value of a property.
 The assessment rate is akin to a tax mil rate.
 It is calculated by taking the cost of a project, which is usually the amount of loans and/or bonds, divided by the total Grand List value of all eligible properties in the district.
 So, for example, in the case of the Three Condo District completed in 2009, the net cost of the project is $4,339,329 (1) and the total Grand List value of all properties eligible to connect comes to $60,744,910 (2).

 The payment of the loan has a defined term with a known average interest rate.
 In the case of the Three Condo Project the loan term is 20 years at 2% interest.
 Thus the assessment is due is divided in equal 20 year increments with interest assessed at 2% of the unpaid balance.
 Below is a calculator for you to determine the principal and interest on your property.

 In the original Federal Road South and Center School Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
 If there has been no prior connection, the 2% fee is based on the Grand List Value of the land and improvments at the time of connection.
 (7)